* Coronavirus cases rise, Asian markets slip

 “I’m a little surprised at the way European and U.S. investors have shrugged this off.
 I think the reaction in the Asia-Pacific region is much more reasonable.
 There is real uncertainty,” he said.

-U.S. stocks overnight gained for a fourth straight session and Wall Street's main indexes hit record highs, while Asian assets - particularly currencies - remain under pressure.
+U.S. stocks gained for a fourth straight session on Thursday and Wall Street’s main indexes hit record highs, while Asian assets - particularly currencies - remain under pressure.

-In Asian trade, the steepest weekly slide in the yen since October has paused, leaving the currency sitting just above a two-week low at 109.93 per dollar.
+In Asian trade, the yen halted a slide that has it set for its worst week in 18 months, leaving the currency sitting just above a two-week low at 109.89 per dollar.

 Gains in the Australian dollar, a liquid proxy for China because of the heavy exposure of Australian exports, were likewise halted.